danishasifdev/Portfolio-UI/README.md

 # Portfolio UI
- Ive created this website as a practice project using html and tailwindcss This site is responsive for different screen sizes.
+I've created this website as a practice project using html and tailwindcss

+Check live version here :
+portfolio-ui.on.fleek.co/src